AckerlyXu/heima/articles/azure-toolkit-for-eclipse-debugging-azure-applications.md

    1. Check **Enable remote debugging for this role.**
    2. For **Input endpoint to use**, use the default endpoint automatically generated by the toolkit, listed as **Debugging (public:8090, private:8090)**.
    3. Ensure the **Start JVM in suspended mode, waiting for a debugger connection** option is unchecked.
+       >[!IMPORTANT]
-       >[AZURE.IMPORTANT] The **Start JVM in suspended mode, waiting for a debugger connection** option is intended for advanced debugging scenarios in the compute emulator only (not for cloud deployments).
+       > The **Start JVM in suspended mode, waiting for a debugger connection** option is intended for advanced debugging scenarios in the compute emulator only (not for cloud deployments).
 If the **Start JVM in suspended mode, waiting for a debugger connection** option is used, it will suspend the server's startup process until the Eclipse debugger is connected to its JVM.
 While you could use this option for a debugging session using the compute emulator, do not use it for a debugging session in a cloud deployment.
 A server's initialization takes place in an Azure startup task, and the Azure cloud does not make public endpoints available until the startup task is completed.
 Hence, a startup process will not complete successfully if this option is enabled in a cloud deployment, because it will not be able to receive a connection from an external Eclipse client.
    4. Click **Create Debug Configurations**.
 5. In the **Azure Debug Configuration** dialog:
    1. For **Java project to debug**, select the **MyHelloWorld** project.